 This exciting small-group tour includes 4-star hotel accommodation in Doi Mae Salong and Chiang Rai with five meals plus round-trip transport from your Chiang Mai hotel by minibus.

 Day 1: Chiang Mai – Doi Mae Salong (L)

 Meet your friendly local guide and small group upon pickup from your Chiang Mai hotel in the morning, and set off by air-conditioned minibus toward the charming town of Doi Mae Salong in northern Thailand.

 En route, stop at Chiang Dao Elephant Centre, an animal rehabilitation center that provides shelter for elephants who were once poorly treated.
 Here, learn about the issues surrounding the inhumane use of elephants for work and entertainment.
 Discover the heartwarming work this shelter does as you watch these majestic animals enjoy a morning bath by their mahouts.
-Then, sit atop one of these gentle giants for an unforgettable 30-minute ride through the jungle!

 After lunch with your small group, head to Chiang Dao National Park for a guided exploration of the Chiang Dao Caves – a series of 100 interconnected limestone caverns that span seven miles (12 km) into Doi Chiang Dao mountain, five of which are open to the public.